-- One eye exam from our network of optometrists and ophthalmologists every year. - Your choice from our standard selection of frames.
-As an added benefit, you can choose a \$100 allowance toward the retail value of frames.
-If the frames cost more than \$100, you are responsible to pay for the difference in price. - For members 20 years and younger, 1 pair of eyeglasses are available every year.
-As an added benefit, members 21 years and older can choose contact lenses instead of eyeglasses.
-The fitting fee is fully covered and you get a \$100 allowance toward the cost of your contact lenses.
+- All members get one exam from our network of optometrists and ophthalmologists every year. - Your choice from our standard selection of frames.
+As an added benefit, you can choose a \$100 allowance toward the retail value of frames every two years.
+If the frames cost more than \$100, you are responsible to pay for the difference in price. - For members 21 years and older, 1 pair of eyeglasses are available in a two-year period. - For members 20 years and younger, 1 pair of eyeglasses are available every calendar year. - As an added benefit, all members can choose contact lenses instead of eyeglasses.
+The fitting fee is fully covered and you get a \$100 allowance toward the cost of your contact lenses every two years.
 If the cost of your contact lenses is above \$100, you are responsible to pay for the difference in price. - If certain prescription requirements are met, single vision and bifocal lenses for your glasses are fully covered.